Monterey Bay, California

 Rule #1: only work with a third-party source you know and trust.
 Then and only then would you want to discuss and consider the above factors to weigh a decision about what type of Security, amount of coverage/leverage, cost and procedures that would work best for your situation.

-- First, eliminate any “providers” (leased or purchased instruments) that are set on charging initial fees before delivering the guarantee instrument.
-Paying “decent money” for a usable guarantee from funding proceeds is fine, but unless you know the party personally, or know someone that does (with accountability to mitigate your risk), and can thus be certain they will do what they promise, paying ahead of instrument delivery is a bad idea because it could very well be a fee scam.
+1. First, eliminate any “providers” (leased or purchased instruments) that are set on charging initial fees before delivering the guarantee instrument.
+Paying “decent money” for a usable guarantee out of your funding’s proceeds is fine, but unless you know the party personally, or know someone that does (with accountability to mitigate your risk), and can thus be certain they will do what they promise, paying ahead of instrument delivery is a bad idea because it could very well be a fee scam.
 There is no recourse if they just fail to act.

 Also avoid anyone that: